Rickhardt/api-mes-info/README.md

 - batchinfo (for MES and REPMES routes):
     - this query the information of the status of batches.
 This method can be used to query data from multiple batches at once and, depending of the route use, the information returned will be different:
-            - REPMES: data about the last step and handle where a TrackOut occur, new part type, old part type, stautc (i.e. active or otherwise), quantity of pieces up to the last TrackOut operation, case size, capacitance, voltage, semifinished new part type.
+            - REPMES: data about the last step and handle where a TrackOut occur, new part type, old part type, status (i.e. active or otherwise), quantity of pieces up to the last TrackOut operation, case size, capacitance, voltage, semifinished new part type.
             - MES: the same information as for the REPMES route but as it appears in the Factory Works Client, so, this is up-to-date information.
 It also returns the current rule being executed (or waiting to be executed), the time since a batch change the rule applied to it process plan it has assing.

 - batchattrib (for REPMES only):